BergQuester/v8tr.github.io/_drafts/2019-02-01-collection-view-cells-dynamic-height.md

  }
 ```

-As stated at the beginning of the tutorial, `ViewController` is wired up as delegate and data source of the collection view.
-This causes the app to crash, because protocol methods are not implemented yet.
-Enter below code at the bottom of `ViewController.swift`.
+As it was mentioned at the beginning of the tutorial, `ViewController` is wired up as delegate and data source of the collection view by means of a storyboard.
+If you have launched the app, you must have noticed an exception indicating this.

+The time has come to fix the crash and implement collection view data source and delegate method.
+We add cells configuration along the way:

 ```swift